vaibhav-mohanty/gp-maxent/README.md

-# gp-maxent
+# Maximum entropy theory for genotype-phenotype maps.
-Maximum entropy theory for genotype-phenotype maps.
+Vaibhav Mohanty and Ard A. Louis.